 - Try an electrolyte solution.
 If your dog is dehydrated, an electrolyte solution can help replace lost fluids and minerals.
 You can find these solutions at most pet stores or online.

 - See if he’s interested in ice cubes.
 Some dogs will lap up ice cubes when they’re dehydrated, so it’s worth a try if your dog is able to hold down water.

 - Monitor his progress.
 If your dog is vomiting less frequently and seems to be keeping down fluids, he’s probably on the road to recovery.
 But if his condition worsens, or he doesn’t seem to be improving, call your vet.

-So, if you’re asking “why does my dog throw up after drinking water?”, there are multiple possible causes.
-If your dog is showing other signs of illness, it’s always best to consult with your veterinarian.
-They will be able to help you determine the cause and prescribe the appropriate treatment.
+To sum it up, if you’re asking “why does my dog throw up after drinking water?”, there are multiple possible explanations.
 Some of the issues that could be causing your dog to vomit could be very serious, so don’t hesitate to get professional help.